 The program has been placed on Probationary Accreditation as of May 17, 2013.
 Probationary Accreditation is a temporary status.
-If more information is requested please contact the agencies directly.
+If more information is required, please contact the agencies or Allied Health Divison, BE3210 directly.

 Certificate 83.5–85.5 Credits (Optional A.A.S Degree) 24.5–26.5 in Related Instruction, 59 in Major

 - Upon completion of the program, students will be eligible to take the National Certification Exam.

 - Students can begin the Surgical Technology program in fall quarter only.

 - Surgical Technology might be a good fit for you if you enjoy science and want to work in a hospital operating room.
 Surgical Technologists work under the direct supervision of a physician or registered nurse as part of a healthcare team.

 - Areas of study include anatomy & physiology, medical terminology and surgical technology courses.